Eyes will be on Andres Iniesta, Lionel Messi, Neymar, Wayne Rooney and the other superstars looking to cement their legacies in Brazil.

 Still just 19, Bentaleb impressed Spurs fans after coming into the team with his confidence in possession, even as part of a side that endured some difficult moments in 2013-14.

-An energetic box-to-box midfielder who also has a tenacious streak, Bentaleb has already scored his first Algeria goal, in a World Cup warm-up match against Romania.
+An energetic box-to-box midfielder who also has a tenacious streak, a big future is expected for Bentaleb and he has already scored his first Algeria goal, in a World Cup warm-up match against Romania.

 |MUHAMED BESIC, BOSNIA-HERZEGOVINA

-Bosnia-Herzegovina is being backed as a candidate to reach the World Cup knockout stage in its tournament debut and youngster Muhamed Besic is one of their lesser-known faces who looks set to play a key role.
+Bosnia-Herzegovina are being backed as potential outsiders to reach the World Cup knockout stages on their tournament debut and youngster Muhamed Besic is one of their lesser-known faces who looks set to play a key role.

 The 21-year-old defensive midfielder left Hamburg in controversial circumstances in 2012 and now plays for Ferencvaros in Hungary.
 Despite that lack of top-level experience, he is ready to sample the big time as part of his country’s campaign in Brazil.

-Besic played the full 90 minutes in both of his side’s warm-up games ahead of the competition, where it impressively beat World Cup opposition twice in the shape of Cote D’Ivoire and Mexico.
+Besic played the full 90 minutes in both of his side’s warm-up games ahead of the competition, where they impressively beat World Cup opposition twice in the shape of Cote D’Ivoire and Mexico.